- Authority and Liability

 Reserved Grand person spaces:

 Parking Level 1 (lower level) of the East Building is reserved for grand-person faculty and staff parking.
 A special parking permit is issued to authorize parking in this area.
 All other persons parked in this lot will be subject to ticketing & towing at the owner’s expense.
-Grand persons who do not register their vehicles with the Public Safety Department will forfeit their reserved space.

 Sharing of Reserved Spaces: